 In general, the longer that you defer repayment, the more interest you will have to pay in the long run.
 If you have the means, we always recommend choosing an immediate repayment plan to maximize your savings.
 If you need to, an interest-only plan (where you only make interest payments while your child is in school) is usually the next best option in terms of overall savings.

 Parents also now have many options for refinancing their Parent PLUS or private loans, so those with strong credit and a low debt-to-income ratio could receive lower rates by refinancing.
 Purefy works with several lenders who offer parent loan refinancing, and exploring your interest rate options only takes minutes with our rate comparison tool.

 Select “Parent loan refinancing”, then enter your information before submitting.
 You can do a soft pull of your credit to get the most accurate quote (with no impact to your credit score), or you can just estimate your score and expenses, if you prefer.
 You will then be presented with both fixed and variable rate options from our lenders, and you’ll have the option to enter your current loan rate and repayment scenario for comparison.
 You can also see if adding a cosigner would be beneficial.
 Clicking the “select” button next to any of the offers will take you to that lender’s application.

 Refinancing is also a great way to restructure your loan payments for any financial goal: lengthen your term to lower your payment or shorten your term to get out of debt faster and save on interest costs.
-Children can also refinance parent loans into their name through our program with PenFed Credit Union.
+Children can also refinance parent loans into their name with SoFi and PenFed Credit Union.

 Our student loan analysts can help guide you through the options, so if you’re feeling stuck just give us a call at 202-524-1115, or email us at [email protected]